Time Warner Interactive

-Time Warner Interactive (TWI) was a video game developing and publishing division within Time Warner.
+Time Warner Interactive (TWI) was an American video game developing and publishing division within Time Warner.
 It was formed in 1993 after Time Warner acquired a controlling interest in Atari Games, which was already partly held by Time Warner.
 It was active until 1996 when WMS Industries, the owners of the Williams, Bally and Midway arcade brands, bought the company.

 Time Warner Interactive was responsible for games such as Rise of the Robots, Primal Rage, and T-MEK.